Matter MCXW71 Lighting Example Application#

 user@ubuntu:~/Desktop/git/connectedhomeip/examples/lighting-app/nxp/mcxw71$ ninja -C out/debug

-Please note that running gn gen out/debug
+Please note that running gn gen out/debug without --args option will use the

-default gn args values found in args.gni
+default gn args values found in args.gni.

-After a successful build, the elf
+After a successful build, the elf and srec files are found in out/debug/.

-See the files prefixed with chip-mcxw71-light-example
+See the files prefixed with chip-mcxw71-light-example.

-SMU2
+SMU2 Memory#

 Additional memory is provided to the application by moving some Matter instances

-and global variables in the shared memory area from NBU
+and global variables in the shared memory area from NBU domain.

-Note: These instances and global variables are placed in SMU2
+Note: These instances and global variables are placed in SMU2 memory through

 name matching in the application linker script.
 They should not be changed or,

-app.ld for names and
+app.ld for names and SMU2

 memory range size.